-STUDENT ABSENCES

-Parents are responsible for reporting daily absences to Ms. Guzzo, School Secretary, at 973-677-4000 ext.
-1903.
-The district policy indicates that a student must be in attendance for 163 school days or more in order to have successfully completed the instructional program requirements of the program to which he/she is assigned.
+STUDENT ABSENCES: Parents are responsible for reporting daily absences to Ms. Marjorie Tetterton, School Secretary, at 973-677-4000 ext.
+1701.
+The district policy indicates that a student must be in attendance for 163 or more school days in order to be considered to have successfully completed the instructional program requirements of the grade/course to which he/she is assigned.

-FORMS
+FORMS:

 Students will receive the emergency contact form on the first day of school.
-Please review and complete the emergency form and other corresponding forms by September 11, 2019.
-It is important that these forms are returned promptly to ensure that we have active communication with you throughout school year.
+Please review and complete the emergency form and other corresponding forms by September 13, 2021.
+It is important that these forms are returned so we are able to have active communication with you throughout SY 21-22.